AlinMican1/Calculator/README.md

 # Calculator
-Created a calculator that utilised 'Reverse Polish notation' and 'Infix notation' to calculate a string inputted by the user.
-Test cases in JUNIT were written before each class to ensure the code and algorithm worked.
-UML diagrams were used to understand the structure of the calculator , SVN was used to make a repository to deliver updates of the working code and javadoc was used to document it.
-The program works by using a stack which is further "facade" into more stacks that takes a numbers, operators and strings.
-The reverse polish uses the number stack to calculate a string written and the infix uses shunting yard algorithm to calculate an infix string.
+Dynamic Calculator Developer | Expert in Reverse Polish and Infix Notation | TDD Advocate

+I spearheaded the development of a robust calculator application that seamlessly handled both Reverse Polish Notation (RPN) and Infix Notation calculations, providing users with flexible input options.
+My implementation adhered to best practices, emphasizing the importance of test-driven development (TDD).

+Before each class, I meticulously crafted comprehensive JUnit test cases, ensuring that the code and algorithms performed flawlessly.
+These tests served as a safety net, validating the accuracy and reliability of the calculator's functionalities.

+To gain a clear understanding of the calculator's structure, I employed UML diagrams, enabling me to visualize and comprehend the intricate relationships between components.
+Additionally, I utilized SVN to establish a version-controlled repository, streamlining code updates and facilitating collaborative development.

+To promote maintainability and ease of use, I diligently documented the codebase using Javadoc, enabling future developers and users to comprehend its inner workings effortlessly.

+The calculator operated by utilizing a stack, further encapsulated into distinct stacks for numbers, operators, and strings.
+For Reverse Polish Notation calculations, the number stack was employed to accurately evaluate the user-inputted string.
+In contrast, Infix Notation calculations utilized the Shunting Yard algorithm, converting the infix expression into a postfix notation for subsequent evaluation by the RevPolishCalc() function.

+By leveraging RevPolishCalc(), users could input postfix notation formulas and obtain accurate results.
+The function employed a stack, pushing operands onto it until encountering an operator.
+At that point, the necessary operands were popped, and the corresponding operation was performed, with the result being pushed back onto the stack.
+This iterative process continued until the final result was obtained.

+The entire project adhered to the principles of TDD, with test cases meticulously written for each class, such as "EntryTest.java."
+This approach allowed for continuous testing and verification throughout the development process, fostering code quality and reliability.

+Through my expertise in developing dynamic calculators, my proficiency in handling diverse notations, and my commitment to TDD practices, I successfully delivered a powerful tool that offers users flexibility and accuracy in mathematical calculations.
 ![Calculator](https://user-images.githubusercontent.com/95189863/144627894-465e66cf-74ff-411d-ba6b-f100aee354bc.JPG)

--The idea is that the user is able to write an infix notation formula and using shunting yard algorithm we are able to produce a postfix notation that is passed into RevPolishCalc() which is able to calculate it.
--The user is able to also write a postfix notation formula and produce a result, using RevPolishCalc(), the way this function works it uses a stack and pushes the answer whenever a operator is met.
-For example RevPolishCalc("2 2 + 3 -") will first push into a number stack the numbers and whenever a operator is met in this case "+" a if statment is popping the latest 2 entries in the stack which are both 2.
-Then the operation 2 +2 is performed and now the new answer which is 4 is pushed onto the stack.
-Now the stack only contains
-4 but we still have 3 and - left so we do the same thing until we hit minus, (4 - 3) which result will output 1.

-The project was done using TDD, because I wanted to get used to using test cases in JUNIT, so every class that has Test at the end e.g "EntryTest.java" is a test case for that certain class, being able to test case as i go along.